Melbourne & Sydney, Australia.

-This was my second “Dream Trip” via World Ventures, which, if you read the “Adventures in Thessaloniki” post, you remember is a travel club I was trying out to see if it was worth it.
+This was my second “Dreamtrip” via World Ventures.
+If you read my last adventure to Greece post, then you remember that World Ventures was a travel club I was trying out to see if it was really worth it.

 The first day after a really long flight, and I can’t remember exactly how long this one was, somewhere around 15 hours from LAX to Melbourne, it’s really important to just take it easy.

-And this excursion was a fun one.
-A full day trip down Australia’s coast and the Great Ocean Road!
+I picked a good one, too: a full day trip down Australia’s coast along the Great Ocean Road!

 See how it looks like you could just walk right out into the water and keep walking forever?
 That’s jaw dropping in person.